 Addressing Eco-Conscious Customers – Ethical Shopping

 As new and more concerned generations become greater contributors to the economy, pleasing them will only help your business.
 Generation Z is looking to buy from brands that give back or have little environmental impact because it makes them feel like they are supporting a business that works towards the greater good.
+Antavo’s Global Customer Loyalty Report 2023 also identified this as a key trend for the coming years, with many loyalty programs seeking to incorporate it.
 Working with a non-profit or restricting yourself to using renewable resources will attract buyers.
-Whether retailers like it or not, sustainability is stylish.
+It’s hard to deny: sustainability is stylish.

 A New Era in Retail – Redefining the Physical Space